 If you are being bullied, it’s important to tell an adult.
 This can be your parents, guardian, or other family member.
-The adult can also be someone at school, such as a teacher, administrator, guidance counselor, or someone you trust.
+The adult can also be someone at school, such as a teacher, administrator, school counselor, or someone you trust.
 Sometimes the first person who you tell might not be able to help you, but don’t give up!
 Keep telling until you connect with someone who can help.

 When talking with an adult, remember these steps: